Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 for learning the language.
 [A Tour of Go](https://tour.golang.org/), [Effective Go](https://golang.org/doc/effective_go.html), and [The Go Blog](https://blog.golang.org/index) cover almost everything you need to know.
 However, simplicity of the language is a double-edged sword-Go offers you really great low-level primitives, but that means you often have to reinvent high-level constructs.
-That was something I expected from this book: collection of patterns for writing reliable concurrent software in Go.
+And that was something I expected from this book: collection of patterns for writing reliable concurrent software in Go.

-First half of the book introduces the concept of concurrency, and the basic primitives Go programming language offers: goroutines, channels, and synchronization primitives from the sync package.
+First half of the book introduces the concept of concurrency, and the basic primitives of the Go programming language: goroutines, channels, and synchronization types from the sync package.
 If you are familiar with Go (and you probably are if you are reading this book), you will not learn anything new here.
 Second half is much more interesting, because it delivers exactly